mikeball/mockup/src/leiningen/new/mockup/README.md

-## How to Generate a Static version of your Mockup for easy publishing to a web server or S3
+## How to generate a static version of your mockup for easy publishing to a web server

 First stop the "run" task if it's running and start the "serve" task.
-We do this because the serve task won't insert the auto-refresh javascript into the html, which we don't want in our published version!
+We do this because the serve task won't insert the auto-refresh javascript into the html, which we don't want in our published version.
 ```bash
 lein mockup serve
 ```

-Now, in a different terminal window and at a location you wish to store the generated copy run the following wget command to mirror the site and fix all the links and file extentions.
+Now, in a different terminal window and at a location you wish to store the generated copy run the following wget command to mirror the site and fix all the links and add file extentions.
 If you don't have wget installed, please install it.
 ```bash
 wget -m -E -k http://localhost:3000/
 ```